JonLazariniDD/cvs-ho-all-services/README.md

 ## Typescript

-For the following documentation, please refer to the [working-with-typescript](./4-working-with-typescript/README.md)
+For the following documentation, please refer to the [working-with-typescript section](./4-working-with-typescript/README.md)

+This repository is work in progress.
+Feel free to help!